VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

     // This was added
     // Create a cube with material, disable its collider, and add it to the scene
-    // The cube is hanging in the default position Vector(0,0,0) in the air, cube1 = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
+    // The cube is hanging in the default position Vector(0,0,0) in the air,
+    // well intersecting the ground plane as it is not aware of the ground cube1 = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
     {
         Material = game.CreateMaterial(Color.Gold),